kirkone/Expose/readme.md

 Any unused {{xxx}} variables that did not have defaults are removed from the generated page.

-Any non-template files (css, images, javascript) in the theme directory are simply copied into the _site directory.
+Any non-template files (css, images, javascript) in the theme directory are simply copied into the output directory.

 To avoid additional dependencies, the YAML parser and template engine is simply a sed regex.
 This means that YAML metadata must take the form of simple key:value pairs, and more complex liquid template syntax are not available.